integrated-inferences/CausalQueries/README.md

-# gbiqq
+# CausalQueries

-`gbiqq` is a package that lets you declare binary causal models, update beliefs about causal types given data and calculate arbitrary estimands.
+`CausalQueries` is a package that lets you declare binary causal models, update beliefs about causal types given data and calculate arbitrary estimands.
 Model definition makes use of `dagitty` functionality.
 Updating is implemented in `stan`.

-See [here](https://macartan.github.io/causalmodels/) for a guide to using `gbiqq` along with many examples of causal models
+See [here](https://macartan.github.io/causalmodels/) for a guide to using `CausalQueries` along with many examples of causal models

 ## Installation

-To install `gbiqq`:
+To install `CausalQueries`:

 ```
 install.packages("remotes")
-remotes::install_github("macartan/gbiqq")
+remotes::install_github("macartan/CausalQueries")
 ```

 ## Causal models